April 29, 2026

 Layers

-One of my favorite things to purchase are tight long sleeve shirts or bodysuits that I can use as a base layer when I travel to cold places.
+One of my favorite things to purchase are long sleeve shirts or bodysuits that I can use as a base layer when I travel to cold places.
 They help keep my core warm, and whatever I wear over them I can wear again because I don’t stink them up.
 Yes, you sometimes still stink even when it’s cold.
 At least I do.
 So much walking in Paris!

 Boots

 This is a category you can pack the way you want.
 I prefer ankle boots to tall boots because they are much more manageable to pack, but you make the call.
 I do carryon only, so the smaller the better.
+My full boot recommendation list is here.

 Hat